MicrosoftDocs/well-architected/well-architected/azure-vmware/monitoring.md

 Monitoring your workload involves collecting data from Azure VMware Solution infrastructure and various VMware solution components.
 Azure VMware Solution is integrated with the VMware software-defined datacenter (SDDC), which runs several VMware solution native components such as VMware Aria.
 You can use this suite of tools, including VMware Aria Operations, to manage various aspects of your infrastructure.

 Another tool at your disposal is VMware vSphere Health Status for Azure VMware Solution.
 This tool helps ensure that proactive issue detection and remediation are continually performed in your Azure VMware Solution environment.
-In particular, this tool finds misconfigurations in the vSphere infrastructure and detects performance bottlenecks.
+In particular, this tool finds misconfigurations in the VMware vSphere infrastructure and detects performance bottlenecks.
 It also provides insight into resource utilization and overall environmental health performance.

 VMware Aria Operations for Networks helps you achieve comprehensive network visibility, streamline troubleshooting processes, and optimize network performance.

 ##### Recommendations

-- Configure [vSphere Health Status](https://docs.vmware.com/en/VMware-vSphere/7.0/com.vmware.vsphere.monitoring.doc/GUID-F957C1BB-A032-4648-9310-68A94733ABC8.html) to get a high-level view of the state of the Azure VMware Solution SDDC health.
+- Configure [VMware vSphere Health Status](https://docs.vmware.com/en/VMware-vSphere/7.0/com.vmware.vsphere.monitoring.doc/GUID-F957C1BB-A032-4648-9310-68A94733ABC8.html) to get a high-level view of the state of the Azure VMware Solution SDDC health.
 - Use [VMware Aria Operations for Networks](https://www.vmware.com/products/aria-operations-for-networks.html) for enhanced visibility and analytics of Azure VMware Solution private cloud network infrastructure.

 ## Manage logs and archives

 *Impact: Operational excellence*

 To get health data from VMware solution components, you need access to logs that the VMware syslog service collects.
-Examples of solution components include Elastic Sky X integrated (ESXi), the VMware virtual storage area network (vSAN), NSX-T Data Center, and vCenter Server.
+Examples of solution components include VMware ESXi, VMware vSAN, VMware NSX-T Data Center, and VMware vCenter Server.
 Logs from these components are available through Azure VMware Solution infrastructure.
 A Log Analytics agent or extension sends guest logs at the virtual machine (VM) level to Log Analytics.
 Within Azure VMware Solution, you can send the Azure VMware Solution logs to an Azure native storage blob.
 To send logs to a storage blob, you can set up forwarders from a centralized syslog server, or you can configure the blob as a destination in Azure Monitor.
 It's also possible to use an Azure native tool such as Azure Logic Apps or Azure Functions to forward logs.
 You can use these tools to create listeners for incoming logs from Azure VMware Solution and to send the logs to a storage blob.

 Archiving logs is a strategy for keeping your storage costs down.
 Azure Storage blobs and Log Analytics can transfer logs for long-term archival.
 Using a storage blob is the less expensive option.
 But Log Analytics has advanced integrations for alerting, visualization, querying, and gaining machine learning–based insights.
 Consider your budget, functional use cases, and long-term use cases when you choose a solution.

 ##### Recommendations

-- Collect logs from the VMware syslog service to get health data from VMware solution components such as ESXi, the vSAN, NSX-T Data Center, and vCenter Server.
+- Collect logs from the VMware syslog service to get health data from VMware solution components such as VMware ESXi, VMware vSAN, VMware NSX-T Data Center, and VMware vCenter Server.
 - Configure tools such as [Log Analytics](/azure/azure-vmware/configure-vmware-syslogs) to collect various logs for querying, analyzing, and reporting capabilities.
 - Configure retention durations for sending logs to long-term storage to reduce query time and save on storage costs.